 QUANTITIVE: To be actionable, the enterprise response functions need to model the sales response functions for each tactic for different account segments (e.g., national big box retailers, regional chains, etc.).
+The best approach is to collect activity data and sales results and use statistical analysis to quantify the impact of each activity.
+Essentially, we are looking for proportional increases (decreases) in sales whenever a specific promotion is increased (decreased).

 This requires collecting weekly/ monthly sales data, as well as weekly/ monthly promotional activity data at the most granular level possible.
-Both IRI and AC Nielsen sell data at the store level.
+Both IRI and AC Nielsen sell data at on in-store sales for several consumer categories.
+Ideally, we would have sales data source at the customer level.
+In some cases, this data would need to be supplemented with direct data feeds from some large retailers.

 Some of the large retailers no longer provide their data to these two companies, but they usually provide it directly to manufacturers.
 So it is possible to build a database of sales and activities at the store level.
 This allows creating enterprise response functions by type of store and then aggregate the results to almost any level required.
 It is VERY important to understand the focus here is on consumer demand - as opposed to wholesaler/ retailer inventory replenishment; these response functions pass through any B2B activities to the stores affected by the wholesaler/ retailer inventory replenishment the B2B firm normally sees.

-If this customer level detail is not available, it to understand the data that is available and develop a measurement plan; a plan that would revert in the case of B2B firms, to the inventory replenishment data it traditionally fulfills.
+If this customer level detail is not available, we to understand the data that is available and develop a measurement plan; a plan that would revert in the case of B2B firms, to the inventory replenishment data it traditionally fulfills.
 The approach would probably involve carving the US (or other regions) into self-contained geographies where we can attribute any changes in sales in that region to the sales and marketing activities in that region.
 The rate limiting factor will be the level at which they track data to wholesalers.